Annular tear diagnosis include MRI

-An annular tear occurs when the tough exterior of a spinal disc (the annulus fibrosus) rips or tears.
-If your physician believes that you have experienced an annular tear, an MRI could be required to confirm the diagnosis.
+An annular tear occurs when the tough exterior of a spinal disc, called the annulus fibrosus, rips or tears.
+If your doctor believes that you have experienced an annular tear, an MRI could be required to confirm the diagnosis.
 In most cases, a patient is referred to an imaging center where the test is completed upon appointment.
-An MRI, or magnetic resonance imagery, is an advanced test that provides physicians with 2D and 3D views of the soft tissue in the body.
+An MRI, or magnetic resonance imagery, is an advanced test that provides doctors with 2-D and 3-D views of the soft tissue in the body.
 MRIs enable physicians to identify the cause, severity and location of spine degeneration, such as an annular tear, more precisely than ever before.

-Here is what you can expect during an annular tear MRI:
+Here is what you can expect during an MRI to diagnose an annular tear:

 - You will be instructed to remove all metallic items, and the physician will double check to make sure you have not received any surgical implant or a pacemaker that is not safe for MRI use.